BardicDefense/purple-hack/spells.md

 _Evocation (R: Medium, D: 1 minute)_
 AoE: 100 ft long, 20 ft high, 5 ft thick.
 A vertical wall of whirling blades appears.
-Any creature passing through the barrier takes 1d6 damage per level of the caster, maximum 10d6.
+Any creature passing through the barrier takes 1d6 damage per level of the caster, maximum 10d6; a Morale check is required to even attempt it.

+#### Clenched Fist

+_Evocation (R: Short, D: Concentration)_
+The spell evokes a magical fist as large as a giant’s that strikes one creature per round, never missing.
+Roll 1D6 each round to determine its damage for the
+round: 1-3 = 1D6 damage; 4 = 2D6 damage, 5 = 3D6 damage and the opponent is
+helpless for one round, and 6 = 4D6 damage and the opponent is helpless for 3 rounds.
+The hand cannot be attacked.

 #### Cloudkill

 _Conjuration (R: Medium, D: 10 minutes)_
 Save: Constitution 14.
 AoE: 20-ft radius / 8 × 8.
 A billowing cloud of poisonous
-gas appears.
+gas appears, killing any living creature up to Level 6 unless they save.
 It moves 10 ft away from the caster each round.
-Creatures in the cloud take 1d6 poison damage per round.
+Creatures in the cloud take 2d6 poison damage per round.

-#### Clenched Fist

-_Evocation (R: Long, D: 1 round)_
-Save: Arcana 14.
-The caster creates a giant, spectral fist that strikes at a target within range.
-The fist deals 10d6 bludgeoning damage.

 #### Contingency

-_Evocation (R: Self, D: Special)_
+_Evocation (R: Self, D: 1 week)_
-The caster places a spell upon themselves that will trigger under a certain condition.
-The spell must be of 4th rank or lower.
-The triggering condition must be clear and specific.
+When this spell is cast, the caster must cast another spell immediately thereafter, which must have a range of Self and cannot be higher than 4th level.
+That spell is contained by the Contingency spell, and takes effect when the precise conditions detailed at the time of casting Contingency occur; it is already cast and cannot be disrupted or countered.

 #### Conjure Elemental